OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 How does pricing compare to OpenRouter or the model authors?

 Our per-token rates sit near the open-router market for the same open-weight model families — typically within ±20 % of OpenRouter's published rates, sometimes slightly above on smaller models, slightly below on flagship MoEs.
-We're not the cheapest hosting on the internet; we are the cheapest hosting on the internet that's also EU-billable via Bavaria, Nepali-billable via Kathmandu, hydropower-clean, and contractually doesn't train on your prompts.
+We're not the discount tier; we are the cheapest hosting that is EU-billable via Bavaria, Nepali-billable via Kathmandu, hydropower-clean, and contractually doesn't train on your prompts.

 How fast is the inference?